BentaherNoureddine/fast_api_learning/README.md

 after making a little search i found that everyone is making sql query inside the code in order to use sql , maybe inshallah ill make a library

 that makes the life of python devs easier , where this library that will detect the classes that should be tables in the database and it will create them when starting the app.

+* after more searching(i asked chat gpt if there is python libraries  that makes using mysql easier) and i found there is a library called SQLAlchemy that can help let s test it and find out .

+1- i read the SQLAlchemy doc

+2- i installed the latest version of  SQLAlchemy v 2.0.36

+3-